apache/carbondata/docs/data-management-on-carbondata.md

 ### LOAD FILES TO CARBONDATA TABLE

   This command is used to load csv files to carbondata, OPTIONS are not mandatory for data loading process.
-  Inside OPTIONS user can provide either of any options like DELIMITER, QUOTECHAR, FILEHEADER, ESCAPECHAR, MULTILINE as per requirement.
+  Inside OPTIONS user can provide any options like DELIMITER, QUOTECHAR, FILEHEADER, ESCAPECHAR, MULTILINE as per requirement.

   ```
   LOAD DATA [LOCAL] INPATH 'folder_path'